Which Of The Following Studies Would Need Irb Approval

 • You must also report any unanticipated problems or adverse events to the IRB immediately.

-• The IRB may conduct audits or site visits to ensure that you are conducting your research in accordance with the approved protocol.
+• The IRB may conduct audits or site visits to confirm that you are conducting your research in accordance with the approved protocol.

 Common Pitfalls to Avoid